(Click on the image for the Canadian Tire YouTube videos.)

 The most important thing to think about when buying skates in amount of ankle support they provide.
 A good pair of skates will provide firm support around the ankle, preventing your skater's ankle turning inwards or outwards as they stand on the blades.
 When skates are laced up snugly, the ankles should be straight in the boot so that the whole skate/blade becomes an extention of the foot.

 Moulded plastic skates are not a good choice.
-They provide a lot of support but they cannot be 'broken in'.
-This prevents the boot from flexing properly to allow the skater the required range of motion.
-Plastic skates with buckles instead of laces may be convenient but they often come loose leaving the skater with no support whatsoever.
+They prevent the boot from flexing properly to allow the skater the required range of motion.
+Plastic skates with buckles instead of laces may be convenient for the parent but they often come loose leaving the skater with no support whatsoever.

 Skates should fit more snuggly than regular shoes, particularly around the heel.
 A properly fitting skate should have no more than 1/2 inch of space at the toe.
 The skater should be able to wiggle toes inside the boot, but the heel should not move at all in the skate.
 There should be no more room than one finger space between the back of the foot and the skate.
 The ball of the foot should come just ahead of the point where the sole starts to cut in for the arch.
 This ensures the proper positioning of the arch and is extremely important.
 You should be able to pull the laces tight in the front and the tongue of the skate should be wide enough to prevent the laces touching the foot.

-The arena staff at Mary McCormick Arena and many sporting goods stores will sharpen hockey skates blades.
-However, they should not be used for sharpening figure skates because they will take too much off at the front and back of the blade changing the balance of the blade and dramatically shortening the life of your blades.
-A few places that sharpen figure skates in this area are: The Figure Skating Boutique (Richmond Hill), Jake’s Skate Sharpening (Thornhill) or Esta (Mississauga).
+The arena staff at McCormick Arena and many sporting goods stores will sharpen hockey skates blades.
+Figure skate sharpening in the area are: The Figure Skating Boutique (Richmond Hill), Jake’s Skate Sharpening (Thornhill) or Esta (Mississauga).